Skip to main content

 OpenIX’s internal network is essentially wire-speed, and we strive for zero packet loss within the exchange under normal operating conditions.
 The only time packet loss might occur within the IX is if a participant’s port is oversubscribed (sending more traffic than its capacity, causing its own packets to drop), or in a fault scenario (like a broadcast storm which we actively police).

-The design goal is a non-blocking architecture, so participants can exchange traffic with each other up to their port limits without induced loss or jitter by the exchange.
+The design goal is a non-blocking architecture, allowing participants to exchange traffic with each other up to their port limits without induced loss or jitter by the exchange.